 Sales are not won at the closing of the deal, sales or won during the cultivation and process of engaging a prospective lead and eventually leading them to buy and being implemented as a customer.
 As the old saying goes, greatness is a lot of little things done really well.

 The sales world has changed over the past few decades.
 The internet has given the power back to the buyer and now more than ever buyers want to feel in charge of the process, and telemarketing has become the norm when outsourcing sales.

 Salespeople no longer live in an environment where they hold all of the decks of cards and wield all of the power.
-The result is a much softer sales approach with a focus around helping solve for issues.
+The result is a much softer sales approach with a focus on helping solve issues.
 Gone are the days of “selling ice to Eskimos”.

 The sales world needed to adapt and thus was born the sales consultant.
 The new and improved salesperson cared about their client’s needs and worked with them to help them out.